Trip Planning

 - Confirms shoe sizes

-- Helps with cash for tip pool
+- Helps with cash for the tip pool

 Building it into the company calendar

-A pattern that works for Sandy Springs:
+A pattern that works well for Sandy Springs corporate teams:

-Q4 client hosting + holiday: October-December.
+Q4 client hosting + holiday: October–December.
 Mix of client trips and end-of-year team gestures.
 Various group sizes.
+The streamer bite picks up in October and gives client trips bigger fish to brag about.

-Tax deductibility considerations for Sandy Springs companies
+Tax deductibility for Sandy Springs companies

 Combined trip with off-site planning meeting: The meeting portion may be 100% deductible as a business meeting; the fishing portion 50% as entertainment.
+Keep the agenda and meeting minutes on file to support the split.

 Competing options for Sandy Springs team building